esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 > ***i.
 If the interactive session timed out, get an interactive cluster node again to start running programs and navigate to day1pm directory.
-Also, load the Conda environment - Workshop_env.***
+Also, load the Conda environment - micro612.***

 How to know if you are in interactive session: you should see "username@nyx" in your command prompt